 How do you make Banana Cream Pie from Scratch?

 This pie begins with the pie crust.
-The pie crust starts with a pre-baked, butter pie crust.
+The pie crust starts with a pre-baked butter pie crust.
 Once the filling is added, the pie will setup in the refrigerator.

-How should I make the Pie Crust for Banana Cream Pie?
+Making Pie Crust for Banana Cream Pie?

 The pie needs to be blind-baked before I add the filling.
 The best way to blind-bake your pie crust is by using pie weights.
 I have found if you leave the pie weights out; it causes the crust to shrink.
 I love these pie weights.
 They’re not expensive at all and always work great.
 As an alternative, you can also use dried beans.